 That, would make me just like everyone else.
 I ain’t, like everyone else.

-I do have people skills and I do understand what it is like to run a business and be a coach and try to figure out stuff all on my own and I know that before I write a check I am gonna make damn sure the person I am writing it to knows what they are talking about.
-In the beginning Kevin would call every six to eight weeks and ask if I had a minute to talk.
+I do have people skills and I do understand what it is like to run a business and be a coach and try to figure out stuff all on my own and I know that before I write a check I am gonna make sure the person I am writing it to knows what they are talking about.
+In the beginning he would call every six to eight weeks and ask if I had a minute to talk.
 It was a test and when I passed that test I was given another one so that by the time he had a real issue he knew the value of my services because he’d seen tangible results from the issues I helped him with in the past.

 We don’t create trust on the golf course or at the tapas bar.
 It comes when people SEE our integrity in action not just hear us blather on about it.